MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-quick-start.md

 # Surface Hub 2S quick start

 ## Unpack Surface Hub 2S

-1. Use the handles on each side of the box to move it to the space where you'll set it up.
+1. Use the handles on each side of the box to move it to your desired space.
 2. Before opening, remove the clips (4) on the front and back, then lift the top off the box using the handles.
 3. In the base of the Surface Hub 2S, open the accessories box containing the setup guide, Surface Hub Pen, Surface Hub Smart Camera, and the power cable.
 4. On the back of the Surface Hub 2S, an instructional label shows you where to attach the mounting hardware.
 Install them in place and remove the label.

-See this video for more information about [unboxing and setup](https://youtu.be/fCrxdNXvru4).
+For more information, see this video [unboxing and setup](https://youtu.be/fCrxdNXvru4).

 ## Install and adjust Pen